National City Christian Church: History

 The congregation that eventually became the National City Christian Church was organized in 1843.
 James Turner Barclay (1807-1874), a physician and pioneering Stone-Campbell Movement missionary, helped to organize the congregation.
 Prior to the erection of this building the congregation was known as Vermont Avenue Christian Church, previous building is now the home of Mt.
 Olivet Lutheran Church.

 In the 1950s and 1960s, the church had a congregation of some 800 regular Sunday worshipers.
 Attendance declined over time, however; in 2011, Sunday attendance was about 125, with mostly older congregants.

 Over the years, National City has housed and supported numerous justice seeking ministries most notably the Poor People's Campaign: A National Call for a Moral Revival.

 In 2023, the church called their first female senior pastor and president, The Rev. Stephanie Kendell.
-Pastor Stephanie, who previously served as the first Executive Minister at Park Avenue Christian Church and who served as the First-Vice Moderator of the Christian Church (Disciples of Christ) from 2019 to 2023, is a dynamic preacher, profound justice seeker, leading podcaster, and published author.
+Pastor Stephanie, who previously served as the first Executive Minister at Park Avenue Christian Church and who served as the First-Vice Moderator of the Christian Church (Disciples of Christ) from 2019 to 2023, is a preacher, podcaster, and published author.